Renters Rights Act 2025: what tradespeople need to know

 Expanding your team

 With more work comes the need for more hands.
 Consider hiring additional staff or subcontractors to manage the increased workload.
 This is especially relevant for larger firms or those looking to expand their service offerings.
+Recruitment can be challenging, so offering competitive wages and training opportunities can attract skilled workers.

 Investing in training

 Ensure your team is up-to-date with the latest building regulations and safety standards.
 Training in new techniques and technologies can also give you an edge in the competitive market.
+Regular workshops or online courses can keep your skills sharp and your team motivated.

 Utilising technology

 Adopting digital tools can help streamline operations.
 Use our invoice generator for quick and efficient invoicing.
 Additionally, project management software can help track jobs and manage schedules more effectively.
+Technology can also facilitate better communication with clients, ensuring they are kept informed throughout the repair process.

 Understanding the Decent Homes Standard